Ned Stark: Background

-As established in A Game of Thrones, Eddard "Ned" Stark is the second son of Rickard Stark, the Lord of Winterfell.
-Years before the events of the novel, the quiet and shy young Ned is fostered in the Vale by Lord Jon Arryn.
-During this time Ned becomes close friends with Robert Baratheon, heir to the Stormlands and another ward of Arryn's.
-Robert is eventually betrothed to Ned's sister Lyanna, but before he can marry her, Crown Prince Rhaegar Targaryen absconds with Lyanna.
-Ned's father and older brother Brandon go to King Aerys II Targaryen and demand that Lyanna be freed, only to be both sadistically executed by the so-called "Mad King".
-When King Aerys demands the killing of both Ned and Robert, Lord Arryn rises in revolt along with House Baratheon and Stark, and secures the support of House Tully through Ned’s marriage to Brandon's betrothed, Catelyn Tully.
+As established in A Game of Thrones, Eddard "Ned" Stark is the second son of Rickard Stark, the previous Lord of Winterfell.
+Years before the events of the novel, the quiet and shy young Ned is fostered in the Vale of Arryn by Lord Jon Arryn.
+During this time, Ned becomes close friends with Robert Baratheon, heir to the Stormlands and another ward of Arryn's.
+Robert is eventually betrothed to Ned's sister, Lyanna Stark, but before he can marry her, Crown Prince Rhaegar Targaryen absconds with Lyanna.
+Ned's father and older brother, Brandon, go to "Mad King" Aerys II Targaryen and demand that Lyanna be freed, only to be both sadistically executed by him.
+When King Aerys demands the killing of both Ned and Robert, Lord Arryn rises in revolt along with Houses Baratheon and Stark.
+He secures the support of House Tully through Ned's marriage to Brandon's betrothed, Catelyn Tully.
 Ned leaves for war the very next morning after consummating the marriage with Catelyn.

-At the decisive Battle of the Trident, the rebels scatter the Targaryen army and Robert kills Prince Rhaegar in single combat.
-Robert being injured, Ned takes over command and marches on the capital King's Landing.
-Upon arrival, Ned finds that House Lannister — who has previously posed neutrality — has already sacked the city and murdered King Aerys and the entire Targaryen royal family.
-Disgusted by the dishonorable massacre and Robert's tolerance of it, Ned departs in anger to lift the siege of the Baratheon stronghold Storm's End, and later attempts to rescue Lyanna, only to find her dying in "a bed of blood"; her last words are "Promise me, Ned".
-Ned returns to Winterfell with an infant boy Jon Snow, whom he claims to be his own bastard son but refuses to elaborate on the boy's maternal parentage.
+At the decisive Battle of the Trident, the rebels scatter the Targaryen army, and Robert kills Prince Rhaegar in single combat.
+Robert, being injured, Ned takes over command and marches on the capital, King's Landing.
+Upon arrival, Ned finds that House Lannister—which has previously maintained neutrality—has already sacked the city and murdered King Aerys and the entire Targaryen royal family.
+Disgusted by the dishonorable massacre and Robert's tolerance thereof, Ned departs in anger to lift the siege of the Baratheon stronghold Storm's End.
+He later attempts to rescue Lyanna, only to find her dying in "a bed of blood"; her last words are "Promise me, Ned."
+Ned returns to Winterfell with an infant boy, Jon Snow, whom he claims to be his own bastard son but refuses to elaborate on the boy's maternal parentage.
 Meanwhile, Catelyn has delivered Ned's son and heir, Robb, conceived on their wedding night, and Ned raises Jon alongside Robb and his subsequent children.

-Six years after the end of Robert's Rebellion, Balon Greyjoy, the Lord of the Iron Islands, declares independence from the Iron Throne.
+Six years after the end of Robert's Rebellion, Balon Greyjoy, Lord of the Iron Islands, declares independence from the Iron Throne.
 Ned aids now-King Robert in putting down the Greyjoy Rebellion.
-Balon surrenders, and his sole surviving son, Theon, is taken back to Winterfell as Stark's ward and a de facto political hostage.
+Balon surrenders, and his sole surviving son, Theon Greyjoy, is taken back to Winterfell as Stark's ward and a de facto political hostage.
 Ned rules the North with justice and praise for nine more years before the events of the novel.